SaiyanGonzalez01/Minecraft-Rubystoned/README.md

 SaiyanGonzalez01 - Project Owner (Created most of the modded additions)

-Colbster937 - Original Indev Porter & Contributer (Ported the heavy additions, like the Profile GUI)
+Colbster937 - Original Indev Porter & Contributer (Added the more complex additions, like the Profile GUI, item tooltips, ~~and multiplayer~~)